 - (f) According to information and explanations given to us and based on the audit procedures performed, the Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause (iii)(f) is not applicable. - (iv) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013
+Hence, reporting under clause (iii)(f) is not applicable. - Details of dues of Income-tax.
+Sales Tax.
+Service Tax. (b) (iv) The Company has complied with the provisions of Customs Duty, Excise Duty, and Value Added Tax Sections 185 and 186 of the Companies Act, 2013 which have not been deposited as on March 31, 2022 on account of disputes are given below: